-The over-arching theme of my research is computational network science.
-This means that I am interested in network science from the computational point of view.
+The theme of my research group is computational network science.
 The main idea behind network science is that by investigating interactions between objects in a dataset as a network, we can better understand the considered data.
 Moreover, from the network perspective we are often able to reveal patterns and phenomena that are not visible when the mere individual objects are studied.
 One could see network science as a specialization of data science that focuses on network data.
 At the same time, network science can be seen as a particular method in complexity research.
-My research builds around two subtopics, as described below.
+It is also referred to as social network analysis or complex network analysis.
+The group’s research builds around two subtopics:

 This concerns fundamental contributions related to the algorithms, methods and techniques used in network science, including network models, computing network measures such as the diameter and node centrality, community detection, motif recognition, network visualization, high performance network data processing and large-scale network data management.